Devansh2000Shaw/Devansh2000Shaw/README.md

 ## About Me

-I’m **Devansh**, a pre-final year **B.Tech CSE**, undergraduate student at **Kalinga Institute of Industrial Technology, BBSR, India.** 🎓
+I’m **Devansh**, a Final year **B.Tech CSE**, undergraduate student at **Kalinga Institute of Industrial Technology, BBSR, India.** 🎓
 I'm a passionate **full-stack web developer** and a **competitive coder**.
-If I talk about my professional experience, I've worked as **Winter Intern @ HighRadius** (worked on React JS, Python, Machine Learning, Java, JDBC, Servlet and MySql).
+If I talk about my professional experience, I am currently working as **Software Engineer Intern @ General Elecric Healthcare**, and previously I've worked as **SDE Intern @ HighRadius** (worked on React JS, Python, Machine Learning, Java, JDBC, Servlet and MySql).
 Apart from this, I love being part of different communities and engaging myself in different community works.
-Presently I’m associated with **KIIT E-Cell**, technical team.

 <br/>